Bossley Park: Places of worship

 Bossley Park residents are predominantly Catholic (Latin and Eastern), Assyrian Orthodox and Anglican.

 Sport and recreation

 The Marconi Stallions football club was founded in the area by Italian immigrants in the 1960s with the Marconi Stadium being built there in 1972 along with ongoing development of the licensed club.
 The eastern boundary of the suburb is adjacent to a large recreational park Wetherill Park Nature Reserve.
+Orphan School Creek winds through the suburb's southern fringes in Comanche Park, and walking paths run parallel to the creek.

 Climate

 Like most of Sydney, Bossley Park has a humid subtropical climate (Cfa) with warm to hot summers and cool winters.
 Most of the precipitation falls in the first four months of the year, with fewer rainfall amount during the middle of the year.